MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 In general, use the `Sparkle` icon.
 Reserve the `SparkleFilled` icon for special cases where you want to emphasize a specific Copilot.
 For example, if there are multiple Copilot actions on a page, you might want to emphasize one Copilot action over the others.

-## Add prompt action that promotes the Copilot feature
+## Add a prompt action that promotes the Copilot feature

 > **Applies to:** [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 1 (runtime 13) and later.